 From extremely high performance to incredible style, European vehicles offer their owners many benefits.
-However, just like with any vehicle, it is important to ensure that you are using the right oil in order to get the most out of your car.
+However, it’s important to use the right oil to get the most out of your car.
 European vehicles, in particular, require special oil, and using standard motor oil could cause problems for your car.

-So, in order to help you understand the differences between American and European motor oil, here is an in-depth look at why European vehicles require special motor oil.
+Understand the differences between American and European motor oil.
+Here is an in-depth look at why European vehicles require special motor oil.

-One factor that greatly influences how engines in European vehicles are engineered is that the European Union has much more strict standards for CO2 (carbon dioxide) and CO (carbon monoxide) emissions than the United States does.
-As a result, most European vehicles began to use diesel-powered engines in the 1990s, because diesel engines emit a much lower amount of CO2 than engines powered by gasoline.
+One factor influencing how European vehicle engines are engineered is that the European Union has strict emission standards.
+Europe’s standards for CO2 (carbon dioxide) and CO (carbon monoxide) emissions are more stringent than the United States’.
+As a result, most European vehicles began using diesel engines in the 1990s.
+Diesel engines emit a much lower amount of CO2 than engines powered by gasoline.

 However, while diesel engines have lower CO2 emissions, they produce much higher levels of NOx and PM.
-In order to combat this, European vehicles with diesel-powered engines have diesel particulate filters and catalysts which help reduce emissions before they exit the tailpipe of the vehicle.
+In order to combat this, diesel European vehicles have particulate filters and catalysts to reduce emissions.

 Less Frequent Oil Changes